detrohutt/babel-plugin-import-graphql/README.md

 * Disable babel cache (`BABEL_DISABLE_CACHE=1`)

 Also make sure that your task runner is watching for changes in the _imported file_ as well.
 You can see it working [here](https://github.com/Quadric/perfect-graphql-starter/blob/master/nodemon.json).

+**Note for NextJS users** - instead of BABEL_DISABLE_CACHE, you'll need to manually clear the node_modules/.cache folder to re-transpile your .gql/.graphql files.
+The easiest way to do this is using node scripts.
+You can either prepend your normal `start` script command with `rimraf ./node_modules/.cache` or create a separate script i.e. `clean`.
+Note you'd need the rimraf dependency installed in this example

 ## Credits
 This package is a modified version of [babel-plugin-inline-import](https://www.npmjs.com/package/babel-plugin-inline-import)